 Railroading is a technique where you keep both strands of floss parallel when stitching.
 You can do this by putting the larger needle underneath the floss as you’re pulling the stitch away.
 It’s a great time-saver because you won’t spend too much time watching your threads go separate ways and correcting the stitches.
-It can take a while to make a habit out of it but once you do the result will be a neater, better looking stitched project.
+It can take a while to make a habit out of it but once you do the result will be neater, better looking stitching.

-Finally, the speed in your fingers much depends on the tension of your floss.
-If you’re holding the needle too tight and don’t have any flexibility in your thread, you will be putting a lot of energy in one stitch.
+Finally, the speed in your fingers depends on the tension of your floss.
+If you’re holding the needle too tight and don’t have any flexibility in your thread, you will be putting a lot of energy into one stitch.
 Now, imagine that huge amount of energy for all your stitches!

 Happy (super fast) stitching!